 The Admissions Committee for the MD Program is chaired by the Director, MD Admissions and Student Finances, and is accountable to Faculty Council.
-The committee has responsibility for approving decisions throughout the admissions process, for ongoing evaluation of admissions policies and procedures, and for ensuing that the entire admissions process reflects the Faculty's academic plan, missions and goals.
-The committee holds final authority for all decisions concerning offers of admission to or notices of rejection from the MD Program.
+The Committee is responsible for approving decisions throughout the admissions process, for ongoing evaluation of admissions policies and procedures, and for ensuring that the entire admissions process reflects the Faculty's academic plan, missions and goals.
+The Committee holds final authority for all decisions concerning offers of admission to or notices of rejection from the MD Program.